 Recent events regarding the long-term repercussions of traumatic brain injury have raised both our awareness and interest in applying effective restorative treatments.
 Symptoms of acute and chronic brain trauma include problems with attention, impulse and emotional control, personality changes, memory loss, anxiety, depression, and insomnia.
 Symptoms arising from brain trauma are debilitating enough in some patients to affect ability to work, keep up in school, and sustain normal tasks of daily living.
 Mood disorders often rise straining relationships and reducing focus and executive functioning.
 It can quickly bring a normal functional life to a complete standstill.

 Current guidelines still rely predominantly on watching and waiting.
 Following a mild TBI there are a few strategies that have been historically applied to help with cognitive restoration and functioning.
 Results are modest at best and leave some only partially recovered even after 18 months.

-EVND takes a different approach that focuses on more recent evidence and experience suggesting early treatment produces better recoveries.
+EVND takes a different approach that focuses on more recent evidence and experience suggesting early treatment produces better and quicker recoveries.
 Studies utilizing Neurofeedback have shown significant impact in just weeks with regard to restoration of brain processes toward “normal” or “historical” functioning.
 Reported benefits of neurofeedback treatment include improvement in short and long term memory, better attention and focus, sleep onset and quality, and improved mood.
 Neurofeedback has also been applied for the treatment of brain fog or cognitive changes following chemotherapy and radiation treatment, stroke, whiplash injuries, and chronic illness or infections.